-In case you need to ground the transmitter housing, the grounding connector is found inside the housing; see Figure 2 on page 22.
-Note that the probe is connected to the same potential as the housing.
-Make sure that different groundings are made to the same potential.
+In case you need to ground the transmitter housing, the grounding connector is found inside the housing; see Figure 2 on page 25.
+Make sure that the probe is connected to the same potential as the housing, and that different groundings are made to the same potential.
 Otherwise harmful ground currents may be generated.

-If it is needed to have galvanic isolation of the power supply line from the output signals, the HMT330 can be ordered with an optional galvanic isolation module.
+If it is needed to have galvanic isolation of the power supply line from the output signals, PTU300 can be ordered with optional galvanic isolation module.
 This module prevents harmful grounding loops.